 Twenty emerging journalists documented the human consequences of climate change in vulnerable communities.
 GroundTruth paired local and international journalists into multimedia teams to conduct field reporting around the world, including in the Philippines, the Netherlands, the United States, Indonesia, Kenya, Somalia and the Arctic Circle.
 Special Report: Living Proof: The Human Toll of Climate Change.

 GroundTruth/theCUBE ‘Women in Tech’ Fellowship

-Two top, emerging journalists will be chosen for this month-long reporting fellowship in October 2016, which includes reporting from the Grace Hopper Celebration of Women in Computing in Houston, Texas.
+Two top, emerging journalists were chosen for this month-long reporting fellowship in October 2016, which included reporting from the Grace Hopper Celebration of Women in Computing in Houston, Texas.
 The Women In Tech fellows reported beyond the surface level of conference news to find stories that matter, and explored how technology intersects with issues of social justice.
 See their work here.

 COP21 Reporting Fellowships

 In November 2015, GroundTruth launched its inaugural climate change fellowship.
 GroundTruth selected six fellows hailing from the US, Norway, France, and Kenya to travel to Paris to cover the United Nations Convention COP21 — which has been called the most important international gathering on climate in history.
 During the four-week fellowship, fellows produced live coverage of the historic event, developing sources and ideas and receiving training and mentorship from veteran correspondents.
 The fellows captured the energy as the conference neared its final decision, covering both the protests in the streets and the high-level conversations behind the conference walls.
 Special Report :“A Climate of Hope.”